patchkez/iguana-tools/initialization/README.md

 5. and finally run `init_iguana.py` again for normal start.

 #### Recharge:
-It might comply about utxos.
+_Iguana_ might comply about utxos.
 That's because you also need to install and use [`recharge.py`](https://github.com/emmnx/iguana-tools/tree/master/recharge) to take care of utxos.

 ### Usage:
 ```